-It’s a whole month later and I’m finally sharing how five friends and I spent a week in Morocco.
+It’s a whole month later and I’m finally sharing how five friends and I spent 7 days in Morocco.
 We encountered some hiccups through the journey but still enjoyed the trip.
-If you haven’t had a chance to check highlights from Instagram, today, I’m sharing our full Morocco itinerary and details on how to spend a girl’s week in Morocco.
+If you haven’t had a chance to check highlights from Instagram, if you’re planning a trip to Morocco, today I’m sharing our full Morocco itinerary and details on where to stay and what to do in Morocco for a week.

 Sunday – Travel from Casablanca to Rabat